 — John Adams, Letter to Jonathan Jackson (2 October 1780)

-Many Americans decry our two-party system.
+Many Americans criticize our two-party system.
 But how specifically could we address it?
 Is it written in law?

 Not exactly.
 One of the causes is media treatment, like inviting only the two major party candidates to debate.
 Another is our social expectations.

 But there’s more to it than that.
 There are major structural reasons for our partisanship.
 It’s in the game theory.

 Consider that even if a candidate only gets 51% of their district’s vote, they still win.
 Now they speak for the whole district, including those who didn’t vote for them.

 This leads to extra high-stakes elections.
 You either win and get it all, or you lose and go home with nothing.
 No wonder campaigns can become so nasty (even when they’re supposed to be on the same team).
 No wonder politicians take money from groups they’d otherwise not owe favors.

 And it’s this systemic pressure that entrenches a two-party duopoly.